jsanchez07/my-workspace-tools/README-SCRAPER.md

 ## Troubleshooting

-### "No URLs found in urls-to-scrape.txt"
+### "No URLs found in local-data/urls-to-scrape.txt"
 Run the top 200 pages script first:
 ```bash
 ./get-top-pages.sh
 ```

-Or manually add URLs to `urls-to-scrape.txt`.
+Or manually add URLs to `local-data/urls-to-scrape.txt`.

 ### Site ID mismatch in audit
 The scraper and audit must use the **same SITE_ID**.
 Check: